pamebengloff/react-final-project/README.md

 # Bengloffyy: react-final-project
-A final project from the Apprentice made in React
+A Final Project from the Apprentices 2 - Javascript/React Program

 - Software requirements